MBDA describe the Meteor BVRAAM missile as;

 Meteor BVRAAM History

 The History of the Meteor Beyond Visual Range Air to Air Missile (BVRAAM) goes back to the early nineties with the requirement to replace the Skyflash AAM on the Eurofighter 2000, it was intended to be in service by 2000.
-Staff Requirement (Air) 1239 was also caught up in the industrial politics at the time, like ASRAAM.
-And so, the RAF’s Future Medium Range Air to Air Missile (FMRAAM) would be put to competition.

-Initially, there were two contenders; Hughes with an improved AIM-120 AMRAAM and a BAE-led consortium, called S225X, comprising Saab, GEC Marconi Dynamics and Alenia.
-Whilst the requirement was still being firmed up the main issue of uncertainty was range, although identification issues of concern, BAE did state that it was considering a boost-coast-boost system to increase energy in the ‘end game’
+Whilst the requirement was still being firmed up the main issue of uncertainty was range, although identification issues of concern, BAE did state that it was considering a boost-coast-boost system to increase energy in the ‘end-game’

-As the requirement changed to reflect a greater understanding of emerging threats, the requirement changed.
-Russian aircraft with IRST and extreme agility could not only see weapon launches at long range but they could also defeat them either with ECM or simple physics.
-The ramjet-powered R-77 also complicated matters enormously.
+Russian aircraft with IRST and extreme agility could not only see weapon launches at long range, but they could also defeat them either with ECM or simple physics.

 This meant longer range, ECM resistance and extreme agility at range became the defining requirements for SR (A) 1239 and FVRAAM.

-By 1995 the competition had been formalised and the field widened, Matra weighing in with a Mica variant and Hughes were proposing a ramjet variant of AMRAAM.
+By 1995 the competition had been formalised, and the field widened, Matra weighing in with a MICA variant and Hughes were proposing a ramjet variant of AMRAAM.
 Kentron from South Africa were also at the time considering entering the competition.
-Several variations on passive radar, active radar (J and K band) and passive infra-red seekers were also being variously proposed by the emerging competitors.
-Hughes also proposed a Variable Flow Ducted Rocket version of their AMRAAM design.
-BAE received interest from Volvo and Bayern-Chemie for the ramjet that would power the S225XR.
-Bayern-Chemie was also involved with the DASA A3M.

-The Hughes consortium included Shorts, Matra Thomson Thorn, Aerospatiale, and Fokker, cheekily, they called their missile the FVRAAM.
-This mean the RAF had to rename the requirement from FVRAAM to BVRAAM!
+The Hughes consortium included Shorts, Matra Thomson Thorn, Aérospatiale, and Fokker, cheekily, they called their missile the FVRAAM.

-The European entries remained fragmented until BAE went through a round of intense negotiation and deal making, something for which they get little credit.
+The European entries remained fragmented until BAE went through a round of intense negotiation and deal-making, something for which they get little credit.
 If there was a credible European alternative to the Hughes bid (which also contained a great deal of European content) it was because of BAE.

-By 1996, it was more or less a simple choice between Hughes (with a load of European companies) and BAE (with a load of other European companies).
-It is also interesting to speculate on reasons why the USAF remained largely out of defining a long range requirement, many at the time put the reluctance down to protecting the F-22 from an F-15/BVRAAM competitor.
-There was also a strong desire in European industry for a European solution.
-The ongoing saga of ASRAAM and the reluctance of US to allow AIM120 integration with Gripen was seen as a clear indicator of protectionism.
+It is also interesting to speculate on reasons why the USAF remained largely out of defining a long-range requirement, many at the time put the reluctance down to protecting the F-22 from an F-15/BVRAAM competitor.

 The BAE offering, now including Matra, Daimler-Benz LFK, Saab, Alenia and GEC Marconi, became Meteor in 1996.

-After a number of bid clarification sessions, the MoD concluded that there was too much uncertainty in both submissions and rather than make a decision on full-scale development, awarded two £5m risk reduction studies to both Hughes and BAE in 1997.
-A second ITT was issued the same year.
 More delays followed as a result of pre-election ‘purdah’ and the post-election 1998 SDR.
 Other European nations were also showing some interest in obtaining the data from the risk reduction studies and formulating similar requirements, especially Gripen and Eurofighter nations.

-To assuage fears about US political interference with arming Eurofighter the US Secretary of Defense wrote to the UK with assurances about export issues.
 There is no doubt that the New Labour government preferred a European solution and in July 1998, a statement of intent was signed by the UK, Germany, Italy, Sweden, and Spain that agreed such the UK select Meteor, the others would procure the same missile.

 By then, it was clear there would be a looming gap between the Eurofighter Typhoon coming into service and Meteor being ready for deployment.
 This allowed Raytheon to offer a graduated approach with AMRAAM with various proposals that took the AMRAAM design with improvements towards the full SR(A) 1239 requirement.